circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 It is also possible to use the specific SHA of a image.
 For example, you can use `cimg/ruby@sha256:e4aa60a0a47363eca3bbbb066620f0a5967370f6469f6831ad52231c87ca9390` instead of `cimg/ruby:2.4.10-node`.
-Doing so allows you to test specific images for as long as you like before making any changes.
+Doing so allows you to test specific images for as long as you would like before making any changes.

 ### Notes on pinning images
 {: #notes-on-pinning-images }

 <div class="alert alert-warning" role="alert">
 It is not recommended that you use the SHA for extended periods of time.
-If there is a major bug or security issue what would require a rebuild of the image, your pipeline's dependency on the image could inhibit you from acquiring the update that fixes that bug or patches a security issue.
+If there is a major bug or security issue that requires a rebuild of the image, your pipeline's dependency on the image could inhibit you from acquiring the update that fixes that bug or patches a security issue.
 </div>